felipead/cyclops/README.md

 - [numpy](http://opencv.org)
 - [zbar](http://zbar.sourceforge.net)

-# Mac OS X Environment Setup
+# Setup

+Only OS X is supported at the moment.

 ## Installing OpenCV with Python support